vrokad/build-guide/topic/k2c-qli-build-ga/howto_build.rst

       sh ./qcom-wayland-x86_64-qcom-multimedia-image-armv8-2a-qcm6490-toolchain-ext-1.0.sh

 5. Follow the instructions on the console to install the eSDK in a convenient location of your host PC.

 6. Ensure that the eSDK installation is successful.

-   After installation, the QIMP SDK layers are included in the installation under ``<workspace_path>/layers``:
+   After installation, the QIMP SDK layers are included under ``<workspace_path>/layers``:

    |imageLayerWorkspace|

-   .. note:: Advanced developers can still build their own eSDK by following the steps
-             mentioned in `Advanced procedure <https://docs.qualcomm.com/bundle/publicresource/topics/80-70014-51/advanced-procedure.html>`__.
+   .. note:: Advanced developers can still build their own eSDK by following the steps mentioned in `Advanced procedure <https://docs.qualcomm.com/bundle/publicresource/topics/80-70014-51/advanced-procedure.html>`__.

 7. Run the following command to set the ``ESDK_ROOT`` variable: